 Students have been accepted to University of North Carolina School of the Arts, Manhattan School of Music, Indiana University, Boston Conservatory, UNC-Greensboro, USC, Eastman & Brevard Music Center.
 Many have won full tuition college music scholarships, recorded studio albums, gone on tour with their rock bands, sung solos in church, synagogue and community concerts, and performed the leading roles in musical theatre productions.
 (Read testimonials below.)

 Voice lessons are for everyone!
 I believe any able-bodied person with a robust work ethic and a genuine desire to learn can be a wonderful singer.
 Singing involves physical, psychological, emotional and spiritual discovery along the way, and truly is a holistic journey.
-And there are so many benefits to voice study- confidence, happiness, intellectual stimulation, creative fulfillment, collaboration with others, and the palpable joy that comes from bringing music into the world around us!
+And there are so many benefits to voice study- confidence, happiness, intellectual stimulation, creative fulfillment, collaboration with others, and the palpable joy that comes from bringing music into a world that needs it.

 “Starting in my sophomore year of high school, I had the privilege to experience Amanda Horton’s direct and effective training.
 She does an amazing job of building up your knowledge, and I’ve noticed a sharp incline in my personal success ever since I started working under her.
 After being in a Brevard Music Center production and now being a student at UNCSA, it is obvious that Amanda has prepared me for the expected commitment and skills required to be in a professional performance atmosphere.”
 (L. F., high school student, accepted to UNC School for the Arts)